vim-autoformat/vim-autoformat/README.md

 formatter definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.

-## Change log
+## Major Change Log

-### January 2017

-* Add `xo` formatter for JavaScript.

 ### March 2016
-* Don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
+* We don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
-* Add more fallback options.
+* More fallback options have been added.

 ### June 2015